Ink Chemistry: TLC, HPLC, Raman and the Video Spectral Comparator Workflow

 Last updated:

 Ink examination sits at the intersection of analytical chemistry and questioned-document analysis.
-The document examiner provides the context, the handwriting comparison, the paper-fibre analysis.
-The forensic chemist provides the chemical identity of the ink: its dye composition, its binder chemistry, its solvents, and the spectroscopic fingerprint that either links two strokes to the same batch or distinguishes them at the molecular level.
-Working together, the two disciplines can tell a court not just that two inks are different, but how different, and what that difference most plausibly means.
+The document examiner provides context, handwriting comparison, and paper-fibre analysis; the forensic chemist establishes the chemical identity of the ink, its dye composition, binder chemistry, solvents, and the spectroscopic fingerprint that either links two strokes to the same batch or distinguishes them at the molecular level.
+Together, the two disciplines can tell a court not only that two inks differ, but in what way, and what that difference most plausibly means.

 This topic covers the six major ink classes a forensic chemist encounters in casework, the four main analytical methods applied to each, and the regulatory and library infrastructure (ASTM standards, the US Secret Service International Ink Library) that gives those results evidential weight.